nais/doc/docs/auth/maskinporten/how-to/secure.md

 1. the [`MASKINPORTEN_ISSUER`][variables-ref] environment variable, or
 2. the `issuer` property from the [metadata discovery document](../../explanations/README.md#well-known-url-metadata-document).
    The document is found at the endpoint pointed to by the `MASKINPORTEN_WELL_KNOWN_URL` environment variable.

-**Scope Validation**

-Validate that the `scope` claim contains the expected scope(s).
-The `scope` claim is a string that contains a whitespace-separated list of scopes.

-The semantics and authorization that a scope represents is up to you to define and enforce in your application code.

 **Audience Validation**